zpxp/linksv/README.md

 - Works with modern build tools such as Babel and typescript
 - No restrictions placed on what can be inside your link classes - use native code, `for in` loops, `Math.random()` etc.
 - Optional template ownership enforces co-signing to validate links are authentic
-- Back-to-genesis problem is irrelevant as only your trusted apps control templates and their data; Link SV is not a layer 2 token protocol (though it would be possible to build a layer 2 token on linksv)
+- Back-to-genesis problem is irrelevant as only your trusted apps control templates and their data; Link SV is not a layer 2 token protocol (though it would be possible to build a layer 2 token on Link SV)

 ## Installation